bonsai-rx/ximea/docs/README.md

-# Bonsai.Ximea
+# Bonsai - XIMEA Library

-A Bonsai library for interfacing with XIMEA cameras using the xiAPI
+A Bonsai library for interfacing with XIMEA cameras using the [xiAPI](https://www.ximea.com/support/wiki/apis/xiAPI).

-## Application examples

-### How to create a custom operator
+## How to Use

+To use `Bonsai.Ximea` for visual reactive programming, please install this package using the [Bonsai package manager](https://bonsai-rx.org/docs/articles/packages.html).

-A custom operator can be useful to encapsulate custom initialization logic or to create a reusable component that can be shared with others.
-In this example, we will create a custom operator that initializes a XIMEA camera with a specific set of parameters and log them to disk.
+The package can also be used to create custom operators which can be useful to encapsulate custom initialization logic or to create other reusable components that can be shared with others.

+Below we show an example of how to create a custom operator that initializes a XIMEA camera with a specific set of parameters and logs the applied settings to disk.
 If using this script as an extension, [remember to add the Ximea package to your `Extensions.cproj` file](https://bonsai-rx.org/docs/articles/scripting-extensions.html).

 ```csharp
 using System;